markriggins/dockerfy/README.md

 Secrets can be injected into configuration files by using [Secrets in Templates](https://github.com/markriggins/dockerfy#secrets-in-templates).

+For convenience, all secrets files are combined into ~/.secrets/combined_secrets.json inside the ephemeral running container.
+So JavaScript, Python and Go programs can load the secrets programatically, if desired.
+The combined secrets file location is exported as $SECRETS_FILE into the running --start, --run and primary command's environments

 ##### Security Concerns
 1. **Reading secrets from files** -- Dockerfy only passes secrets to programs via configuration files to prevent leakage.
 Secrets could be passed to programs via the environment, but programs use the environment in unpredictable ways, such as logging, or perhaps even dumping their state back to the browser.